 Stephen Hawking.
 Let's be clear about him and the point I want to make.
 Let's not beat about any bush.
 Stephen Hawking was a self-confessed atheist.
 He made no bones about it.
-Although I do not believe there is anybody who can truly be called an atheist, for the sake of this article I will accept the terminology: Stephen Hawking was an atheist.
+Although I do not believe there is anybody who can truly be called an atheist,3 for the sake of this booklet I will accept the terminology: Stephen Hawking was an atheist.
 Nevertheless, his funeral service was conducted by the Church of England at Great St Mary's, Cambridge, and (at the time I write, April 2018) his ashes are to be interred at Westminster Abbey.
 For obvious reasons, I was not present at the service at Cambridge, of course, but, according to press reports, the family 'felt a traditional Anglican service' would be the most fitting way for Cambridge to bid farewell to Hawking.
 And the Cambridge News announced the service thus:

 Despite his avowed atheism, Stephen Hawking's funeral at Great St Mary's Church will be a traditional, Church of England service...
 His family is holding the customary service used many hundreds of times before at the Cambridge University Church, featuring hymns and prayers, among them the [so-called] Lord's Prayer...
-The Very Reverend Peter Judd, priest in charge at Great St Mary's,
+The Very Reverend Peter Judd, priest in charge at Great St Mary's, said: 'At the request of the family, it will be a traditional service tailored to the family's requirements...'.